programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## What are static sites, Jekyll, etc. & why might I care? <a id="section0"></a>

 *This tutorial is built on the [official Jekyll Documentation](http://jekyllrb.com/docs/home/) written by the Jekyll community.
-See the ["Read more"](#section9-3) section below if you'd like to know even more about these terms.*
+See the ["Read more"](#section9-3) section below if you'd like to know even more about these terms!*

 ### Static vs. dynamic websites <a id="section0-1"></a>